OSU-NLP-Group/COSMO/README.md

 # Training

 Note: The below commands will use the DistMult model by default.
+Use the following hyperparameter configuration:

 - For iWildCam2020-WILDS, set `DATA_DIR` to `data/iwildcam_v2.0/`, `IMG_DIR` to `data/iwildcam_v2.0/train/`, and `DATASET` to `iwildcam`
 - For Snapshot Mountain Zebra, set `DATA_DIR` to `data/snapshot_mountain_zebra/` and `IMG_DIR` to `data/snapshot_mountain_zebra/`, and `DATASET` to `mountain_zebra`.